End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Conclusion

 \section{Conclusion}

-This work presents XET-V2X, an end-to-end spatiotemporal perception framework designed for multi-view cooperative and multimodal fusion in V2X environments.
-By jointly modeling temporal dynamics, cross-view collaboration, and multimodal feature interactions, the proposed approach effectively addresses the performance degradation commonly observed in single-view or single-modality perception systems under occlusions, limited fields of view, and calibration uncertainties.
+In this work, XET-V2X, an end-to-end spatiotemporal perception framework designed for multiview cooperative and multimodal fusion in V2X environments, is presented.
+By jointly modeling temporal dynamics, cross-view collaboration, and multimodal feature interactions, the proposed approach effectively addresses the performance degradation issue commonly observed for single-view perception systems, unimodal perception models, and conventional tracking-by-detection cooperative frameworks in cases with occlusions, limited fields of view, and calibration uncertainties.

-Comprehensive experiments on V2X-Seq-SPD~\cite{yu2023v2x}, V2X-Sim-V2I, and V2X-Sim-V2V~\cite{li2022v2x} demonstrate the effectiveness of the proposed framework from both quantitative and qualitative perspectives.
-Quantitative results confirm that multi-view collaboration and multimodal fusion each contribute substantial performance gains in detection and tracking, while their unified integration within XET-VIC consistently achieves the best overall performance across all benchmarks.
-Ablation studies further verify that the proposed cross-modal fusion design provides robust and stable improvements regardless of feature extraction order.
+Comprehensive experiments and systematic comparisons based on V2X-Seq-SPD~\cite{yu2023v2x}, V2X-Sim-V2I~\cite{li2022v2x}, and V2X-Sim-V2V~\cite{li2022v2x} demonstrate the effectiveness of the proposed framework from both quantitative and qualitative perspectives.
+The quantitative results confirm that multiview collaboration and multimodal fusion each contribute substantially to performance gains in detection and tracking, whereas their unified integration in XET-V2X consistently achieves superior overall performance compared to that of other models.
+Ablation studies further verify that the proposed cross-modal fusion design provides robust and stable improvements regardless of the feature extraction order.

-Qualitative visualizations offer intuitive evidence supporting the quantitative findings.
-Single-vehicle models frequently suffer from missed detections and unstable temporal associations in complex traffic scenarios, whereas cooperative models significantly alleviate these issues.
-In particular, XET-V2X/XET-V2V exhibits the fewest missed targets and the most consistent long-term tracking, highlighting the complementary advantages of multi-view collaboration and multimodal fusion.
+Qualitative visualizations offer intuitive evidence that supports the quantitative findings.
+Single-view or unimodal models frequently yield missed detections and unstable temporal associations in complex traffic scenarios, whereas cooperative models significantly alleviate these issues.
+In particular, XET-V2X results in the fewest missed targets and the most consistent long-term tracking, highlighting the complementary advantages of multiview collaboration and multimodal fusion.

+Despite these promising results, several limitations remain.
+The current framework still incurs nontrivial communication and computation costs, especially when the number of collaborating agents increases.
+Moreover, the latency modeling in the present experiments is based on frame-level delay simulation rather than full network-stack emulation, and no dedicated learned feature compression module is integrated into the current implementation.
+Practical deployment also depends on sufficiently accurate calibration and localization across agents, as well as adequate onboard or edge computing resources.
+Future research will therefore focus on integrating communication-aware feature compression and adaptive transmission strategies, conducting more realistic deployment-oriented evaluations under practical networking conditions, extending the framework to more heterogeneous V2X settings, and further improving efficiency for real-time cooperative perception.